 Late Morning: National Archaeological Museum (12:30 PM - 2:30 PM)#

 The best collection of ancient Greek artifacts in the world.
+Not exaggerating — it makes most other archaeological museums look like gift shops.

 Don’t miss:

-- Antikythera Mechanism — Ancient analog computer
+- Antikythera Mechanism — An ancient analog computer pulled from a shipwreck.
+Mind-blowing.

-- Bronze Poseidon/Zeus — Stunning sculpture
+- Bronze Poseidon/Zeus — You’ll recognize it from every textbook.

 Entry: €12 Getting there: Metro to Omonia or Victoria, then short walk